kvgarnet/Proj5_capstone/README.md

 4. Go back to the API Tab and find your newly created API.
 Click on Permissions.
 5. Create & assign all needed permissions accordingly
 6. After you created all permissions this app needs, go back to `Users and Roles` => `Roles` and select the role you recently created.
-6. Under `Permissions`, assign all permissions you want this role to have.
+7. Under `Permissions`, assign all permissions you want this role to have.
+8. Under `Users`, assign specific users you want with this role.

 # <a name="authentification-bearer"></a>
 ### Auth0 to use existing API
 If you want to access the real, temporary API, bearer tokens for all 3 roles are included in the `config.py` file.

-### Auth0 for heroku
+### Setup Auth0 for heroku
 #### Create an App
 - create APP
-only difference from auth0 setup for local use is use the heroku URL for callback and logout URL
+Use same steps as setup for locally only difference from auth0 setup for local use is use the heroku URL for callback and logout URL

 - create API